jamielsharief/lightning/docs/orm.md

 The `belongsTo` association is a `many-to-one` relationship, for example: many contacts belong to a user.
 The foreign key is in the current table, so the contacts table has the column `user_id`.

-- class: class for the Object Relational Mapper
+- className: class for the Object Relational Mappe
+- propertyName: the name of the property where the data will be set
 - foreignKey: the name of the foreign key in the current table
 - fields: An array of fields to select, if not provided it will use the Data Mapper default
 - conditions: An array of additional criteria to use. e.g. `['tenant_id' => TENANT_ID]`